CDP’s forests program assists companies to disclose on

 - Internal risk management: review risk management processes and stimulate work with suppliers and customers to develop timely solutions to potential problems, improving the resilience of the supply chain.

 - Regulatory risks: With increasing international pressure to address food security and build a sustainable economic model, more rapid regulatory change is only to be expected across commodities.
-For example, illegal timber regulations prohibiting the import of illegal material are being implemented in the EU, USA & Australia.
+For example, illegal timber regulations prohibiting the import of illegal material have been implemented in the EU, USA & Australia.
 Companies dependent on forest risk commodities, and their shareholders, are at risk from losing the value that access to artificially low-cost resources from the use of recently deforested land brings.
 Disclosure and voluntary action is the best defence that business has against heavy handed or ill thought-out legislation, and the best preparation for future legislation.

 - Reputational risks: High profile NGO campaigns can impact badly on a company’s reputation and can originate from and impact on other parts of the same supply chain.
 For example, the European ‘horse meat scandal’ in 2013 revealed very publically the lack of traceability and verification in some retail companies’ supply chains.
+Further in 2014, a great number of businesses were targeted by NGO campaigns, including those from Greenpeace, Forest Heroes and SomeOfUs.

 - Benchmarking: understand performance and progress.
 The forests program provides individual level feedback with a (non-public) score to allow benchmarking against others in the same sector.